 Device guidance

-The majority of reputable facial RLT brands include pregnancy as a contraindication in their product guidelines.
+Most reputable facial RLT brands list pregnancy as a contraindication in their product guidelines.
 If the manufacturer advises against use during pregnancy, that guidance should be taken seriously.

 The guidance here follows the same principles as facial RLT more broadly.
 And, if anything, masks present a few additional considerations:

-• Prolonged contact with the face, often in a sealed or close-fitting design, can increase localised warmth.
+- Prolonged contact with the face can increase localised warmth.

 While the overall guidance remains cautious throughout pregnancy, it is helpful to understand why caution varies across the different stages.